kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 '''--enforce-gtid-consistency=ON''' enforces the use of GTIDs.

 '''--server_id=1''' sets the server id.
-All participants in replication, and Debezium impersonates a replication node, must have unique server-id values.
+Debezium impersonates a replication node.
+All participants in replication must have unique server-id values.

 The binary log, which is used for replication and is enabled by default, is used by Debezium.